When Is Degree Enough? Bounds on Degree-Eigenvector Misalignment in Assortative Structured Networks: Introduction

 \section{Introduction}

 Over the last quarter century, many disciplines---including the social and biological sciences---have embraced the idea that a node's systemic importance depends not only on how many neighbors it has, but also on where it sits in the network as a whole.
 In such settings, eigenvector-based measures of centrality provide a natural notion of influence or vulnerability.
 In practice, however, computing eigenvector centrality requires essentially complete knowledge of the network, which is rarely available.
 By contrast, degree information is often observed or can be estimated reasonably well.
-Which is why economists, epidemiologists, and other applied researchers frequently use the degree vector as a proxy for the leading eigenvector.
+Which is why applied researchers sometimes use the degree vector as a proxy for the leading eigenvector.
 This is entirely reasonable when the two are close.
 Unfortunately, however, the conditions under which degree and eigenvector coincide are quite restrictive.
 The network must not only exhibit no assortativity, it must also be devoid of all local structures, including communities, core-periphery patterns, and directed cycles.
 One would be hard-pressed to find a real-world network that meets these conditions.
 Firm buyer--seller networks, for instance, exhibit a clear core-periphery structure.
 Networks of disease transmission sit inside rich social graphs with intricate communities and friendship cycles\footnote{See \citet{SalatheJones2010Community} and \citet{VolzMillerGalvaniMeyers2011Clustered} for evidence on local structures within the social networks of epidemiological transmission.
 See \citet{Chakraborty2018} and \citet{Bacilieri2025} for empirical evidence on assortativity and local structures in firm buyer-seller networks.}.
 In such circumstances, the leading eigenvector can diverge from the degree profile, with the degree vector becoming a progressively worse proxy as the network departs from the neutral benchmark.
 Ideally, we would like to know how large this divergence is before using the degree vector as a proxy for the eigenvector.
 Which is precisely the question we address in this paper.
-We derive explicit bounds on the divergence between the eigenvector and the degree vector when the network departs from the neutral benchmark by modest amounts of assortativity, community structure, core-periphery pattern, and directed cycles. \\
+We derive explicit bounds on the divergence between the eigenvector and the degree vector when the network departs from the neutral benchmark by modest amounts of assortativity, community structure, core-periphery pattern, and directed cycles.
+While our primary focus is on unweighted graphs, we also demonstrate how this framework naturally generalizes to weighted directed networks. \\